-Kernel-based Virtual Machine or KVM is a virtualization technology that has been around for a decade now.
-It’s built into the standard Linux kernel and is designed to allow it to act as a hypervisor.
+Kernel-based Virtual Machine, or KVM, is a virtualization technology that has been around for a decade now.
+It’s built into the standard Linux kernel, and is designed to enable it to act as a hypervisor.
 This means that pretty much any Linux distribution is ready to be used as a hypervisor once it is installed.

-A downside to KVM is that it requires that the hardware it runs on has virtualization extensions.
-These have been standard in most non-Atom Intel processors and AMD processors for a number of years now, so on most systems it’s not going to be a show stopping requirement.
+One downside to KVM is that it demands that the hardware it runs on has virtualization extensions.
+Having said that, these have now been standard in most non-Atom Intel processors and AMD processors for a number of years now, so on most systems it’s not going to be a showstopping requirement.

 For the virtual machine itself, once started KVM manages its resources transparently, so the virtual machine can be unaware that it’s even running in a virtualized environment.
-On the host, the running virtual machine appears much like any other running Linux process to the point that should you lose control of the operating system on the virtual machine itself, you can kill the running process on the host operating system and it will appear from the virtual machine’s operating system’s standpoint as if the power had been pulled from a typical computer.
+On the host, the running virtual machine appears much like any other running Linux process to the point that should you lose control of the operating system on the virtual machine itself, you can kill the running process on the host operating system.
+It will then appear from the virtual machine’s operating system’s standpoint as if the power had been pulled from a typical computer.

-Something to note if you are considering playing with KVM on a machine that is already using another virtualization system is that there are no checks that are performed to see if anything else is accessing the CPU’s hardware extensions.
+Something to note if you are considering playing with KVM on a machine that is already using another virtualization system: no checks are performed to see if anything else is accessing the CPU’s hardware extensions.
 It’s possible for two simultaneous virtualization platforms to conflict and possibly cause bad things to happen.
-To that end it’s best to use KVM on it’s own system.
+To that end it’s best to use KVM on its own system.

 This article was brought to you by VPS.net, for dedicated server hosting, cloud servers and 24/7 support visit our site here vps.net